-NOTE: There Are 2 Public Notices Listed Below
+NOTE: There Are 2 Public Notice Listed Below

 COMBINED NOTICE OF FINDING OF NO SIGNIFICANT IMPACT AND NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS